lihkin213/dns-svcs/dns-concepts.md

 {{site.data.keyword.cloud}} DNS Services is in Experimental Release.
 At this time the service is available to whitelisted customers only.
 {: important}

-This document contains some concepts and definitions related to the internet's domain name system (DNS) and how it affects your usage of DNS services
+This document contains some concepts and definitions related to the internet's domain name system (DNS) and how it affects your usage of DNS services.
+{:shortdesc}

 ## DNS Zones